R&I projects by STRIA Roadmap

-The research policy goals are mainly set by the Lithuanian Innovation Strategy for 2010–2020, a new version of this document is expected to be published soon.
+The most recent research policy goals are mainly set by the Lithuanian Innovation Strategy for 2010–2020, a new version of this document is expected to be published soon.
 Another relevant document is Lithuania’s Progress Strategy “Lithuania 2030”.
-The implementation strategy for EU Structural Funds also supports public R&D development and facilitates company R&D.
+The implementation strategy for EU Structural Funds also supports public and company research and development.

-Transport research policy is typically developed on the basis of the priorities established in the national transport system planning.
-The main documents in transport system planning are the Long-Term Development Strategy of the Lithuanian Transport System (up to 2025) and the Transport and Transit Development Strategy (up to 2020).
-The Long-Term Development Strategy provides a foundation for sector-based strategies.
+Transport research policy is typically developed on the basis of the priorities established according to national transport system planning.
+The main documents in transport system planning are the Long-Term Development Strategy of the Lithuanian Transport System (up to 2025), which provides a foundation for sector-based strategies.